 Stickers also can be found on side panels and in the back of the bike.
 The luggage boxes are nicely decorated with some BMW logos, and fortunately are an almost perfect match for the light bluish gray color of Technic pieces.

 I was quite surprised to find out that 75 mm D. x 17mm motorcycle wheels have never been available in black before.
 Three of the previous Technic bikes came with the same wheels in dark gray, but there’s no way this BMW would be so good looking if it weren’t for the black wheels.
 Thankfully even the yellow and brown axles can’t ruin its top-class design.

-The LEGO Company proves again that their products are not merely toys anymore.
-The Technic sets are among the best example of the trend. which started with the Mercedes-Benz Unimog (8110) and Arocs (42043), along with the massive Volvo loader (42030) and excavator (42053), continued with a marvelously looking Porsche 911 (42056), and now we have a BMW R 1200 GS available in stores.
-These days there are two kinds of Technic sets — those that are simply full of functions and can teach you some smart mechanisms, and those that at the confluence of both top quality LEGO design and the best designs of real-world vehicles.
-42063 BMW R 1200 GS is not just a LEGO set — it’s a copy of the iconic bike embodied within the LEGO pieces.
+Yet again, the LEGO Company proves that their products are not merely toys.
+The Technic theme is among the best examples of this upward trend, which began with the Mercedes-Benz Unimog (8110) and Arocs (42043), along with the massive Volvo loader (42030) and excavator (42053), continued with a marvelous-looking Porsche 911 (42056), and now brings us the BMW R 1200 GS.
+These days there are two kinds of Technic sets — those that are packed full of functions but aren’t visually compelling, and those that exist at the confluence of both top quality LEGO design and the best designs of real-world vehicles.
+42063 BMW R 1200 GS is not just a LEGO set — it’s a copy of the iconic bike embodied in LEGO pieces.
 Though not flawless, this is among the best you can create with the LEGO Technic system.
 Make sure you have some spare space on a shelf in your living room; this bike is much more charming and lovely than many other scaled copies of vehicles.

 42063 BMW R 1200 GS Adventure is available now for $59.99 and includes 603 pieces.